 In the parlance of day trading, a breakout occurs when a stock or ETF has surged above a significant area of price resistance.
 The breakout could occur above a consolidation point or above a downtrend line.
 A breakout can also occur on the downside.
 In that case, the instrument falls below a significant area of support, which can be either a consolidation point or below an uptrend line.

 When an upside breakout occurs, breaking resistance, it’s important to look at the level of trading volume.
-If the breakout occurred on a surge of volume, the odds are better that the breakout will remain intact and price will not fall below the previously broken resistance area.
+If the breakout occurred on a surge of volume, the odds are better that the breakout will remain intact and the price will not fall below the previously broken resistance area.

 The question that day traders constantly face is whether to aggressively “chase” a breakout and get into the market quickly or wait for the price of the stock or ETF to retreat a bit and confirm the breakout.
-A number of factors can come into play in making that decision, including: the underlying fundamental catalyst for the breakout; the medium and long-term trend direction of the instrument; the behavior of other related markets; and the trading volume attendant to the breakout.
+A number of factors can come into play in making that decision, including: the underlying fundamental catalyst for the breakout; the medium- and long-term trend direction of the instrument; the behavior of other related markets; and the trading volume attendant to the breakout.
 To the degree these factors support the breakout, it’s more likely that prices will surge significantly higher and the trader may then be justified in aggressively chasing the breakout.

 One of the chief tenets of technical analysis is that a prior area of resistance becomes the new level of support after the resistance is broken.
 Thus, in the case where a breakout is not supported strongly by the factors described above, a time-honored strategy is to place a buy order just above the breakout point and place a stop-loss just below the broken resistance line.
 The idea is that price will retreat, confirm the new support level, and then move higher again.

-A pullback entry is based on the concept of finding a stock or ETF that has a clearly established trend, and then waiting for the first retracement (pullback) down to support of either its primary uptrend line or moving average to get into the market.
+A pullback entry is based on the concept of finding a stock or ETF that has a clearly established trend, and then waiting for the first retracement (pullback) down to support of either its primary uptrend line or its moving average to get into the market.
 For day trading purposes, a trader may identify a stock or ETF that has shown a good deal of upside strength in past several trading days.
 The idea is then to jump into the market after the market retreats to a support level.

 With pullback trading it’s critical to ensure that a clearly defined trend is already in place.
 Otherwise, you risk entering the trade too early.
 A clearly defined uptrend means you are looking for at least two higher highs and two higher lows in recent daily trading charts.
 A clearly defined downtrend would be two lower lows and two lower highs.
 That’s the minimum requirement.

 A key point to remember here is the basic rule of trend trading: the longer a trend has been intact, the more likely the established trend will continue in the same direction.
-If a stock or ETF has been steadily tending higher for several weeks, the odds are much greater that it will continue higher as opposed to a market that has been trending higher for only a few days.
+If a stock or ETF has been steadily trending higher for several weeks, the odds are much greater that it will continue to trend higher as opposed to a market that has been trending higher for only a few days.

 It’s understandable to resist entering a long-established trend.
 You may look at the price chart and sense that “you’re too late to the party” and the trend is about to end.
 While that reaction is completely understandable, it is often wrong.
 Here’s why: When institutions start buying ETFs or stocks, they typically continue to invest until the trend ends and/or the next promising idea comes along.
 Thus, there is typically a good deal of buying interest at support areas in any clearly defined trend.